deniscerri/ytdlnis_website/website/src/docs/guides/home.md

 ## I have configured the app to not show the download card but i want it to open up sometimes
 You can press and hold the video/audio button in a result item and the download card will open.

-## I want to have video recommendations in the home screen.
+## I want to have video recommendations in the home screen
 Go to <nav to="recommnedations"> and select the video recommendation method.

 ## How do I manage what's downloading?